Get the Most of Your Testing: Combining Vitest and Testing Library for Maximum Efficiency

 expect.extend(matchers);

-With this file in place, the next step is to inform vitest to use this file and load that up before the test run.
-Informing vitest about the setup.ts file is as simple as adding it in the configuration file vite.config.ts.
+With this file in place, the next step is to inform Vitest to use this file and load it up before the test run.
+Informing Vitest about the setup.ts file is as simple as adding it to the configuration file vite.config.ts.

 import { fileURLToPath, URL } from 'node:url'